 Step 1: Set up an out-of-office message on your StudentMail

 Before leaving the University of Otago, you should set up an Out-of-Office message (auto-reply) in your StudentMail to notify which email address people should now use to contact you.
-You should do this even if you are currently forwarding your email as when you leave your email access will be removed.
+You should do this even if you are currently forwarding your email as when any forwarding rules will be removed.
 See the related answer for a guide to setting up an Out-of-Office message:

 Step 2: Export/forward email you wish to keep